Mondee (MOND) and Its Rivals Head to Head Contrast

-Mondee (NASDAQ:MOND – Get Rating) is one of 35 publicly-traded companies in the “Transportation services” industry, but how does it compare to its competitors?
-We will compare Mondee to related businesses based on the strength of its risk, valuation, institutional ownership, profitability, earnings, analyst recommendations and dividends.
+Mondee (NASDAQ:MOND – Get Rating) is one of 35 publicly-traded companies in the “Transportation services” industry, but how does it contrast to its rivals?
+We will compare Mondee to similar companies based on the strength of its dividends, valuation, earnings, profitability, institutional ownership, analyst recommendations and risk.

+This table compares Mondee and its rivals’ net margins, return on equity and return on assets.

-This table compares Mondee and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Mondee and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue